good-ware/js-log/README.md

 Event listeners must be added to a Loggers instance.
 The standard `on()`, `once()`, etc. methods are supported.

-#### data event
+#### data Event

+'data' events are emitted (potentially multiple times) when one log-related method is called.
+The data event is intended for redacting properties from data objects.
+These events are emitted once for each object to be logged, including traversed Error objects.

-The data event is called each time log-related method is called and is mainly intended for transforming data objects for redaction use cases.
-Listeners are passed an object with data, category, level, and tags properties.
-The input object's data property can be modified by listeners since listeners' return values are ignored.
-Alternatively, the data object can be directly altered but mutate input data at your own risk.
-The following example removes attributes from certain Error objects:
+Event listeners' return values are ignored.
+Event listeners are sent an event object consisting of category, level, data, and tags properties.
+Listeners can modify the event object's data property.
+Alternatively, the data object can be modified, but mutate input data at your own risk!

+The following example removes the response attribute from Error objects:

 ```js
 loggers.on('data', (item) => {